Swamy-s-Tech-Skills-Academy-AI-ML-Data/meetup-certi-gen/docs/TailwindCSSwithDjango.md

 # How to Use Tailwind CSS with Django

-_Last Updated: 15 Jan, 2024_

 Tailwind CSS has gained immense popularity among developers for its utility-first approach to styling web applications.
-Django, a robust and flexible web framework written in Python, comes with a batteries-included approach that helps you quickly build full-featured web applications.
-Combining Django with Tailwind CSS not only speeds up development but also allows you to craft unique, responsive designs without writing extensive custom CSS.
+Django, a robust and flexible web framework written in Python, helps you quickly build full-featured web applications.
+Combining Django with Tailwind CSS speeds up development and allows you to create unique, responsive designs without writing extensive custom CSS.

-This guide will walk you through integrating Tailwind CSS into your Django project using django-tailwind, which streamlines the setup and maintenance of Tailwind CSS within Django.
+This guide will walk you through integrating Tailwind CSS into your Django project using `django-tailwind`, which streamlines the setup and maintenance of Tailwind CSS within Django.

 ---